xianlinbox/daily_practise/aws-solution-architect/design-security-strategy.md

 - support resources: S3/KMS/SQS/SNS/Lambda/EventBridge/IoT/SecretsManager
 - eg:S3 bucket policies and IAM role trust policies

+#### Access control lists

+control which principals in other accounts can access the resource to which the ACL is attached. similiar to resource based policy

+- only policy type that does not use the JSON policy document structure
+- cannot grant permissions to entities within the same account
+- support service: S3/VPC/EFS/SQS/Directory Service/CloudFront

 #### Policy Evaluation

 1. By default, all requests are implicitly denied